willfish/cv/index.md

 **Indeed Flex - Senior Software Engineer (Contract)**

 -
-    - Achievements & Responsibilities:
+    - Achievements:
-      - Implemented a new Matching and Ranking Algorithm to match workers to jobs.
-      - Consumed the above algorithm in a monolithic rails application
-      - Leveraged SQLAlchemy and Pandas for data processing and implemented unit tests using PyUnit.
-      - Worked on some surrounding backfill tasks to support the new algorithm
+      - **Matching and Ranking Algorithm**: Developed a new matching and ranking algorithm for worker-job allocation, overcoming challenges with evolving requirements and a complex legacy codebase.
+This involved mastering both Python and Ruby to deliver a solution that incorporated a new points system to improve worker scoring and ranking.
+The algorithm aimed to increase the average score of workers assigned to jobs, potentially leading to increased worker engagement and higher job fill rates
+      - **Data Processing:**: Utilized SQLAlchemy and Pandas to process large datasets of worker, job, and shift information.
+This involved complex SQL queries, data manipulation with Pandas, and the implementation of a backfill process to correct historical data inaccuracies.
     - Key Technologies:
       - Flask, SQLAlchemy, Pandas, PyUnit, Ruby